Work Exchanges for Free Accommodation

 Worldpackers doesn’t pay for accommodation, but I’ve used it to trade work for free stays.
 You might help with hostel tasks or teaching, and hosts provide housing, sometimes meals too.

-Workaway connects you with hosts worldwide, and I’ve used it to teach yoga in Spain.
+Workaway connects you with hosts worldwide for a work exchange travel arrangement—you help a few hours a day in return for housing.
+I’ve used it to teach yoga in Spain.
 You create a profile, browse opportunities, and agree to exchange 4–5 hours of work daily for free housing.

 I’ve done work exchanges by joining platforms like Worldpackers or HelpX.
 You sign up, build a profile highlighting your skills, contact hosts, and agree on tasks for free accommodation.
 Always clarify expectations upfront.